OpendataDeveloperNetwork/ODEN-DEMO-APP-Public-Art/README.md

 ## Map Page

 The Map Page allows users to see all public art entries on a map with the following features:
-- GPS visiting (when logged in) and GPS is on.
+- GPS visiting (when logged in and within 100m of an unvisited art installation) when GPS is on.
 - Grouping of markers when zooming out.
 - Markers with name of public art.
 - Tapping redirects to the Details page for more information.
 - Search by name of public art or location.
 - Recommended public art when searching for item or location.
-- Direction to public art if marker is tapped and GPS is on.
+- Direction to public art if marker is tapped when GPS is on.

 ## Details Page